Chris Doering

-Christopher Paul Doering (born May 19, 1973) is an American former college and professional football player who was a wide receiver in the National Football League (NFL) for seven seasons during the 1990s and 2000s.
-Doering played college football for the University of Florida, and thereafter, he played professionally for the Indianapolis Colts, the Denver Broncos, the Washington Redskins, and the Pittsburgh Steelers of the NFL.
+Christopher Paul Doering (born May 19, 1973) is an American former professional football player who was a wide receiver for seven seasons in the National Football League (NFL) during the 1990s and 2000s.
+Doering played college football for the Florida Gators, earning second-team All-American honors in 1995.
+He played professionally for the Indianapolis Colts, the Denver Broncos, the Washington Redskins, and the Pittsburgh Steelers of the NFL.

 Early life

 Doering was born in Gainesville, Florida in 1973.
 He attended P.K.
 Yonge High School in Gainesville, where he was a standout prep athlete for the P.K.
 Yonge Blue Wave in three sports.